|

 time.
 Emission-line surveys are a particularly powerful method

-for tracing the evolution of star formation (and to a lesser
+for tracing the evolution of cosmic star formation: galaxies

 crudely represent a star-formation rate-selected sample, which